cxw42/TabFern/INTERNALS.md

 I am working on moving it all into `app/win/model.js`.

 ## Versioning

+The version number is defined in package.json.
+Read on for details.

 Chrome requires a version of the form `x.y.z.w`, and permits a version name that can have any form.
 NPM (at least for purposes of `npm run`) requires